MetacityTools/Studio/README.md

 -   [ ] Named groups in hierarchy
 -   [ ] Insert textured plane (location blueprints for reference)
 -   [ ] Refactor General context - setting status messages, etc.
+-   [ ] Add a button to open/hide the side panel

 ### Bugs and Validations